Why most of the manual testers fail when testing websites for performance? There are a couple of reasons for the failure:

 Here are the important parameters to be monitored on the test report:

-Error Rate: Failure rate against total number of tests run.
-The error may be due to the high load on server or due to the network problems and timeouts.
+Error Rate: Failure rate against the total number of tests run.
+The error may be due to the high load on the server or due to the network problems and timeouts.

-Response Time: Obviously a great parameter to check when you run tests for website performance.
-This response time indicates time required by server to provide correct reply to the request.
+Response Time: Obviously, a great parameter to check when you run tests for website performance.
+This response time indicates the time required by the server to provide a correct reply to the request.

-Number of pages per second: Number of page requests successfully completed by server per second.
+A number of pages per second: Number of page requests successfully completed by the server per second.

-These performance criteria change during each test-pass with different load conditions.
-You need to conclude what is your acceptable load limit and whether your server is able to serve this load.
+These performance criteria change during each test undergoes different load conditions.
+You need to conclude what is your acceptable load limit and whether your server can serve this load.

-E.g.: If you expect your server to handle 100 requests successfully per second then anything below this will be failure of your server which needs to be tackled.
+For Example, Suppose you expect your server to handle 100 requests successfully per second.
+Now, anything below this benchmark will be a failure of your server which needs to be tackled.

-– Professional version of this stress and performance testing tool (Latest WAPT Pro 2.1)
+– A professional version of this Stress and Performance Testing tool (Latest WAPT Pro 4.7)

-- Use several computers to generate load on website
+- Use several computers to generate load on the website.

 - Measure web server performance in terms of CPU, RAM or network usage